ads-mirrors/macos-alt-tab-macos-wiki-lwouis/Home.md

 ### Appearance

-The appearance of the thumbnails list can be customized.
+The appearance of the thumbnails list can be customized:

 Theme: choose a Mac (round corners etc.) or Windows-like (square corners etc.) theme.